A prime location.

 InterAct has transformed the former ballroom of The Drake (1512 Spruce Street, Philadelphia) into a new, dual theater facility in the heart of the City’s cultural district.

-PlayPenn, Simpatico Theatre Project, Azuka Theatre, and Inis Nua Theatre will join InterAct as Resident Partners at The Drake, which will host 250+ performances of world and Philadelphia premiere productions, new play readings and workshops, classes, and public conversations for over 18,000 patrons, annually.
+PlayPenn, Simpatico Theatre Project, Azuka Theatre, and Inis Nua Theatre have joined InterAct as Resident Partners at The Drake, which hosts 250+ performances of world and Philadelphia premiere productions, new play readings and workshops, classes, and public conversations for over 18,000 patrons, annually.

-The Drake will be cultivated as a social and artistic hub for the region’s burgeoning “new play” community.
-With the 120 seat Proscenium Theatre, the flexible 75-seat Louis Bluver Theatre, and two lobbies, the new venue will be a place where theatre makers come to read, write, research, discuss, exchange, devise, rehearse and attend new plays.
+With charitable donations amounting to $2.9 million, The Drake has been cultivated as a social and artistic hub for the region’s burgeoning “new play” community.
+With the 120 seat Proscenium Theatre, the flexible 75-seat Louis Bluver Theatre, and two lobbies, the new venue is a place where theatre makers come to read, write, research, discuss, exchange, devise, rehearse, and attend new plays.

-We are in the midst of a multi-year capital campaign to raise an estimated $2.97M to be spent in the following ways:
+By the end of 2017, we completed a multi-year capital campaign to raise an estimated $2.97M to be spent in the following ways:

-Unlike many theater facility projects, InterAct will have a long-term lease (as opposed to owning its venue).
+Unlike many theater facility projects, InterAct has a long-term lease (as opposed to owning its venue).
 The total financial commitment, including the capital campaign and the 15-year lease at The Drake, is less than $5 million dollars.

-If you would like more information on how to support the Campaign for the Drake, contact Managing Director, Anneliese Van Arsdale at email@example.com, or by phone at 215-568-8077 x103.
-InterAct accepts gifts of cash and securities.
+If you would like more information on the Campaign for the Drake, contact Managing Director, Ann Garner at email@example.com, or by phone at 215-568-8077 x102.

 Drake Campaign FAQ